iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 |  | In situ swimming speed  |   |  ms~-1~
 |  | Swimming endurance  |   | ms~-1~

 In addition to biological traits, several behavioural traits for larvae are able to be included in the model, e.g. orientated horizontal swimming, vertical migration, and the ability to sense suitable settlement sites (@tbl:biological-params).
 Vertical migration can be implemented as either diel or ontogenetic vertical migration.
 Both are based around the probability of being in a specific depth range based on either the time of day (i.e. night or day), or their ontogenetic stage (@fig:ovm-example).
 The vertical position was changed by applying a probability distribution function to determine too which depth the larvae moved.
 For diel vertical migration this probability distribution function was applied one hour before sunset or sunrise using an approximation calculated using the current latitude / longitude of the larvae.
+For ontogenetic vertical migration the timing of migration can be chosen from migrating when the next developmental stage is reached, migrating once a day or migrating at every time step (with given constraints of movement).

 ![Example of ontogenetic vertical migration input for a fish than migrates downwards with ontogeny, where the probabilities at different depths are specified for each stage, and must add up to one for each developmental stage](chapters/theoretical/figs/ovm-example.png){#fig:ovm-example}